 Once you have kids you may feel that all order and simplicity in life goes out the window.
-And if your family is growing and busy, you might think that hectic days are your new norm.
+And if your family is growing and busy, hectic non-stop days may have become your new norm.
 But it doesn’t have to be that way.
 There are ways to simplify family life despite all the chores, appointments, homework, and events.

 The key to having a simple family life is knowing what to make a priority, what to put off, and what needs to be eliminated altogether.
 By being selective about how you use your time, you can regain order and connectedness at home.